tcltk/tcl/doc/markdown/chan.md

     : In this form **chan read** blocks until the reception of the end-of-file character, see **chan configure -eofchar**.
 If there no end-of-file character has been configured for the channel, then **chan read** will block forever.

     If the encoding profile **strict** is in effect for the channel, the command will raise an exception with the POSIX error code **EILSEQ** if any encoding errors are encountered in the channel input data.
 If the channel is in blocking mode, the error is thrown after advancing the file pointer to the beginning of the invalid data.
 The successfully decoded leading portion of the data prior to the error location is returned as the value of the **-data** key of the error option dictionary.
 If the channel is in non-blocking mode, the successfully decoded portion of data is returned by the command without an error exception being raised.
 A subsequent read will start at the invalid data and immediately raise a **EILSEQ** POSIX error exception.
 Unlike the blocking channel case, the **-data** key is not present in the error option dictionary.
 In the case of exception thrown due to encoding errors, it is possible to introspect, and in some cases recover, by changing the encoding in use.
-See **ENCODING ERROR EXAMPLES** later.
+See [Encoding error examples] later.

 [chan]{.cmd} [seek]{.sub} [channel]{.arg} [offset]{.arg} [origin]{.optarg}
-: Sets the current access position within the underlying data stream for the channel named *channel* to be *offset* bytes relative to *origin*. *Offset* must be an integer (which may be negative) and *origin* must be one of the following:
+: Sets the current access position within the underlying data stream for the channel named *channel* to be *offset* bytes relative to *origin*. *offset* must be an integer (which may be negative) and *origin* must be one of the following:

     **start**
     : The new access position will be *offset* bytes from the start of the underlying file or device.